Movie ranch: Pioneertown

-Pioneertown, California, in the Morongo Basin region of Southern California's Mojave Desert in San Bernardino County, California.
+Pioneertown, California is located in the Morongo Basin region of Southern California's Mojave Desert in San Bernardino County, California.
 The town started as a live-in Old West motion picture set on a movie ranch, built in the 1940s.
 The movie set was designed to also provide a place for the actors to live, while having their homes used as part of the movie set.
 A number of Westerns and early television shows were filmed in Pioneertown, including The Cisco Kid and Edgar Buchanan's Judge Roy Bean.
 Roy Rogers, Dick Curtis, and Russell Hayden were among the original developers and investors, and Gene Autry frequently filmed his show at the six-lane Pioneer Bowl bowling alley.

 The sets have been retained as a tourist attraction which remained open as of April 2019.

 Red Hills Ranch

 Red Hills Ranch is a movie ranch in Sonora, California, which served as a location for Bonanza, The Adventures of Brisco County, Jr., Little House on the Prairie and other productions.
 The outdoor sets built for Back to the Future Part III (1990) and used in Bad Girls (1994) were destroyed by a lightning strike wildfire in 1996.
 It is no longer an area for filming.